Jackie239/FIreSmokeDataset/README.md

-# FIreSmokeDataset
+# Fire and smoke dataset

-fire and smoke object detection, pascal format
+fire and smoke object detection dataset in pascal format